vic-ma/website/content/posts/2025-10-15-test-post/index.md

 And what's more, it's only the Flatpak job's test run that fails.
 The native job's test run works fine.
 What could possibly be the cause of this?

-I'll spare you details, but in the end, I found out that the bug came from me accidentally freeing an object before it was done being used.
+Well, I'll spare you the gory details that it took for me to get to the answer.
+But the cause of the bug was me accidentally freeing an object that I should not have freed.

+This meant that the corresponding memory segment *could be* but *did not necessarily have to be* filled with garbage data.
+This is why only the Flatpak job's test run failed, at first.
+This made it very tricky to debug.
+I did eventually get the native job's test run and local test runs to fail as well.
+And that is what clued me into the true cause of this bug.

 So, this was the fix:
 ```diff